Eco-Compute/eco-compute.io/content/english/sustainability.md

 Sustainability is a team effort.
 Every attendee, partner and speaker contributes.

-At ecoCompute, sustainability is a shared mission.
 Every participant plays a role in reducing the event’s environmental impact — and even small actions add up.
 Here’s how you can make your conference experience as climate-conscious as possible.

 👉 <u>[Learn how you can make your experience at ecoCompute conference more sustainable](/sustainability-attendees)</u>